2: Long-Slit Example

 Example 2: Setting up LUCI Long-Slit Observations

-LUCI Spectroscopic Observations are composed of 2 parts: Acquisition and Science Observations.
+LUCI Spectroscopic Observations can be done in Seeing-Limited (SL), Enhanced-Seeing (ESM), or AO mode.
+They are composed of 2 parts: Acquisition and Science Observations.
 The Science Acquisition Observations are built as follows:

-(Note that for Tellurics, they are assumed to be bright enough to not require a sky exposure).
+Note that for Tellurics, they are assumed to be bright enough to require neither a sky exposure nor be used in ESM/AO mode.
 The Science Observation component is just as it sounds.
 The templates include each step and will help guide the user through the necessary elements to alter for each observation.
+There are separate templates for SL observations and ESM/AO observations.

 Highlight the desired Acquisition and Science Observation Templates and then click COPY in the Main Toolbar.